hackclub/hackclub/workshops/expense-tracker/README.md

 ## Let's Get Started

 So, the first thing we need to do is head over to [Repl.it](https://repl.it) and create a *repl*.
 Choose the **Python** as the language and name your project.
-I'm gonna name mine as **expense-tracker**.
+I'm going to name mine as **expense-tracker**.

 ![Project Creation](https://cloud-giasrdstj.vercel.app/4expense-tracker.png)

 We will use Repl.it's package managers to get our libraries.

 Next, our data is gonna be stored in `.json` format.
 Thus, let's create a file named: `expenses.json`.
 In this file, type in a the list named as **Expenses**.
 This list will keep on updating as we will be adding entries using our *expense-tracker*.
-Let's get back to `main.py` and type some code.
+Let's open `main.py` and type some code.

 We need to first **import** all the libraries.
 Thus: